mohammad-hasanzadeh89/dungeons_of_etheria/README.md

 ## Installation
 This game needs python3, so make sure you have it.

-first install requirements
+First install requirements

 ```
 $ pip3 install -r requirements.txt
 ```

-then use python to run the game
+Then use python to run the game

 ```
 $ python3 main.py